 Figure 7.
 Spikes of 50 µm PSL standard, volume distribution.

 Given that the laser diffraction technique fails to report the exact concentration, a direct, quantitative comparison of sensitivity to the spike of PSL particles was not performed in this study.
 However, when compared to the laser diffraction technique, a qualitative calculation indicated that the SPOS technique is about 700 times more sensitive to the presence of a second population.
 This compares well to other analyzes exploring the comparative sensitivity of both these methods6,7.
 It must be remembered that the higher resolution “Multiple Narrow Modes” algorithm was used to measure the laser diffraction results, and not the “General Purpose” algorithm which most customers would use for standard analysis.
 As a result, the sensitivity could in fact be much lower for standard operation of the Mastersizer laser diffraction analyzer.

-The SPOS technique is a high resolution, high accuracy technique that can be used for measuring both particle size and concentration.
+The SPOS technique is a high-resolution, high-0accuracy technique that can be used for measuring both particle size and concentration.
 The SPOS technique, compared to laser diffraction, reports a more accurate width of the particle size distribution with no false broadening.
 It is also very sensitive to tails separated from the main distribution, making it useful for detecting a few large particles that could occur in over dosage in tablets and content uniformity problems.

 1. Hintz, R. Johnson, K. The effect of particle size distribution on dissolution rate and oral absorption, International Journal of Pharmaceutics Volume 51, Issue 1, 1 April 1989, Pages 9-17